 The City of Calgary conducts the Central Business District (CBD) cordon count on an annual basis.
 The program counts all pedestrians, bicyclists, transit passengers, and vehicle drivers and passengers, entering and exiting the downtown area.
 The City uses the downtown cordon counts to examine changes in the transportation modal split and to monitor the goals set out in the Calgary Transportation Plan.

 Civic Census Data Collection

 Every three years a question asking Calgarians how they last travelled to work is asked on the Civic Census.
 The first time this question was asked was on the 2011 census, and most recently it was asked on the 2016 census.
-The answers are compiled and analysed to identify trends in Calgarians’ choices for travelling to work, and to determine if major infrastructure changes have resulted in a change in behaviour.
+The answers are compiled and analyzed to identify trends in Calgarians' choices for travelling to work, and to determine if major infrastructure changes have resulted in a change in behaviour.
 Maps comparing the data for each individual travel mode, and a map with all three sustainable travel modes, from 2011, 2014 and 2016 can be found below.